 Check the price of their sustainable running shoes at Movmt

 If you like running in barefoot shoes, Vivobarefoot should be the most sustainable option.
 In cooperation with Sorona, they utilize 100% vegan fibers in making the upper mesh and the footbed.

-The soles of these running shoes measure around 3 mm only.
+The soles of these ethically made running shoes measure around 3 mm only.
 At this thickness, your feet will sense every stride.
 It won’t be tiring, though.
 This is possible because of their 45% natural rubber construction.